RagnarB83/ash-documentation/docs/ORCA-interface.rst

-Here a fragment (here called HF_frag) is defined (from an XYZ file) and passed to the Singlepoint function along with an ORCAtheory object (called ORCAcalc).
-The orcadir, input, and blocks string variables are defined and passed onto the ORCA object via keywords, as are charge and spin multiplicity.
+Here a fragment (here called HF_frag with a defined charge and multiplicity) is defined (from an XYZ file) and passed to the Singlepoint function along with an ORCAtheory object (called ORCAcalc).
+The input, and blocks string variables are defined and passed onto the ORCA object via keyword arguments.
 By default, the ORCA autostart feature is active, meaning that if an inputfile with name "orca-input.inp" is run, ORCA will try to read orbitals from "orca-input.gbw" file if present.
 This is utilized automatically during geometry optimizations, numerical frequencies as well as multiple single-point calculations sequentially.
 It is possible to turn this off by adding "!Noautostart" in the simple-inputline of the orcasimpleinput variable or by setting autostart=False when defining ORCATheory object.
 It is also possible to have each ORCA-calculation read in orbitals from another source by using the: moreadfile keyword argument option:

 .. code-block:: python

-    ORCAcalc = ORCATheory(orcadir=orcadir, charge=0, mult=1, orcasimpleinput=input,
+    ORCAcalc = ORCATheory(orcadir=orcadir, orcasimpleinput=input,
                         orcablocks=blocks, numcores=8, moreadfile="orbitals.gbw")